1987 Miami Hurricanes football team: At No. 4 Florida State

 The final quarter was filled with back-and-forth drama.
 Irvin started things off when he was on the receiving end of a 26-yard touchdown pass from Walsh.
-With the score now at 19-17, Miami again went for two, which Miami, again, converted, this time on a pass from Walsh to Warren Williams.
-With the game now tied at 19-19 and its 16-point lead evaporated, Florida State staged a drive of its own, taking the ball down to the Miami 17-yard line before quarterback Danny McManus fumbled the snap, which was recovered by Bennie Blades.
+With the score now at 19–17, Miami again went for two, which Miami, again, converted, this time on a pass from Walsh to Warren Williams.
+With the game now tied at 19–19 and its 16-point lead evaporated, Florida State staged a drive of its own, taking the ball down to the Miami 17-yard line before quarterback Danny McManus fumbled the snap, which was recovered by Bennie Blades.
 Miami wasted little time in capitalizing on the miscue, as four plays later Walsh hooked up with Irvin for one of the most famous plays in University of Miami history.
 Walsh walked to the line, read the FSU defense, and called an audible for Irvin, who was appropriately nicknamed "The Playmaker" due to his penchant for making big plays.
 Walsh took a quick three-step drop and hung the ball up perfectly for Irvin on a fly route.
 Irvin was in double coverage, but was able to get behind the coverage, catch the pass, and take it 73-yards for a Miami touchdown.
-With 2:22 left to play, Miami led 26-19.
+With 2:22 left to play, Miami led 26–19.

 Florida State would not go meekly, though, as the Seminoles valiantly fought back after taking possession on their own 25-yard line.
 Before long, the Seminoles were in the endzone when McManus hit Ronald Lewis on a perfect corner route for 18-yards.
-With college football not having overtime at the time, Florida State head coach Bobby Bowden was faced with a decision: attempt the extra point and settle for a 26-26 tie, or attempt a two-point conversion and go for the win.
-Complicating matters was the fact that Schmidt, FSU's kicker, had looked shaky on this day, already missing on a field goal attempt and on an extra point attempt.
-Nevertheless, Bowden initially had decided to kick the extra point and settle for the tie, as he had stated when asked before the game what he would if he found himself in this exact predicament.
+With college football not having overtime at the time, Florida State head coach Bobby Bowden was faced with a decision: attempt the extra point and settle for a 26–26 tie, or attempt a two-point conversion and go for the win.
+Complicating matters was that Schmidt, FSU's kicker, had looked shaky on this day, already missing on a field goal attempt and on an extra point attempt.
+Nevertheless, Bowden initially had decided to kick the extra point and settle for the tie, as he had stated when asked before the game what he would do if he found himself in this exact predicament.
 But after the FSU offense protested and urged their coach to go for the win, Bowden changed his mind and decided to go for the two, betting both FSU's and Miami's national championship hopes on the outcome.
 FSU called a pass play.
 McManus took the snap, looked for a receiver, and then threw into the right corner of the endzone.
 The ball was underthrown and broken up by Miami defensive back Bubba McDowell before it could reach its intended target.
-With Miami up 26-25, Florida State attempted an onside kick on the ensuing kickoff, but Miami recovered the ball with 0:42 left and was able to run out the clock, sealing the Hurricane victory.
+With Miami up 26–25, Florida State attempted an onside kick on the ensuing kickoff, but Miami recovered the ball with 0:42 left and was able to run out the clock, sealing the Hurricane victory.